Is this website mobile friendly?

 We reserve the right to correct any mistakes on the website at any time.
 Any prices, wording, etc. that may result in a cheaper price, higher price, etc. we will fix it when it has been brought to our attention.
 Any pricing errors will be corrected.

-What about species of fish that are illegal?
+What about species of fish that is illegal?

 We are aware of most fish that are illegal in each state, but that list can change at any time so it is up to the buyer to research that species of fish to make sure it’s not illegal such as stingrays in California.
 Please do not ask about Snakeheads or Asian Arowana, those fish are completely illegal to import and possess in the United States.